 Tycho is a spectacular ray crater that is the most prominent crater on the near side of the Moon.
-Its clearly visible rays, which extend out as far as 1,500 kilometers, indicate that in geological terms this feature is relatively young, with an age of only about 108 million years (estimated from samples of the rays obtained during the Apollo 17 mission).
-Tycho is about 85 kilometers (53 miles) across, with a depth of 4.8 kilometers, and lies close to the Moon's south polar region at lunar coordinates 43.3° S 11.2° W. It was the target of the Surveyor 7 probe that touched down north of the crater in January 1968.
+Its clearly visible rays, which extend out as far as 1,500 km, indicate that in geological terms this feature is relatively young, with an age of only about 108 million years (estimated from samples of the rays obtained during the Apollo 17 mission).
+Tycho is about 85 km (53 mi) across, with a depth of 4.8 km, and lies close to the Moon's south polar region at lunar coordinates 43.3° S 11.2° W. It was the target of the Surveyor 7 probe that touched down north of the crater in Jan 1968.

 Science fiction connections